 This digital numeric display is a feature that makes the Arlyn Scales unique.
 We offer metric and customary options for customers that have to switch between the systems.
-In addition to displaying the weight in easy to read fonts, this digital display allows the user to select the units for use, allowing the display to be read easily, eliminating the need for unit conversion after weighing is done.
+In addition to displaying the weight in easy to read fonts, this digital display allows the user to select the units for use, allowing the display to be read easily.
+Such an upgrade eliminates the need for unit conversion after weighing is done.

 This same enclosure, along with a vented balance safety unit, uses acrylic airfoils.
 These allow the consumer to accurately weigh a sample without the interference of turbulence.
 In many cases, these same systems can be used to protect the user as they weigh samples that are potentially dangerous or caustic.

-One downfall of the analytical balance is that the sample being weighed will ideally be at room temperature.
+One potential drawback of the analytical balance is that the sample being weighed will ideally be at room temperature.
 If the sample is not, it is possible for air currents to develop inside the enclosure under the principle of natural convection.
 These air currents can subtly affect the results.If possible, make sure that the temperature within the weighing environment is consistent to prevent such fluctuations.

 While all analytical balances are precise by design, there are a number of these specialized scales with superior performance.
 When purchasing an analytical balance, the user must carefully determine the degree of error that is acceptable.
 Differences in materials, workmanship and operation all contribute to the accuracy of the analytical balance.
 You should prioritize accuracy and price, and find the best combination of the two in an efficient analytical balance.

 Analytical balances are used by a wide range of professionals.
 Chemists and pharmacists are just two of the many professionals that can benefit from a precision analytical balance.
 They require precision for handling potentially dangerous or corrosive materials, as well as medication that affects people’s health.
 Safety is the high priority, to ensure that no one becomes ill or injured during regular chemical operation.

 If accuracy is your most important function, you will likely need a highly advanced balance.
-This is especially true if air currents or dust can effect your measurements.
+This is especially true if air currents or dust can affect your measurements.
 Examine other needs as well, such as the need for digital readouts, Bluetooth or USB connections, auto tare, and container tare functions.